 When compared to skin this seems to work wonders on my hair and scalp.
 Even in peak winter my dandruff seems to be in control.
 And this has never happened earlier.
 My frizzy hair seems to be more tamed.
 In fact it is so light and non-greasy that you can use it and go to work or college without having to worry about how your hair looks.
 Apply moderate to minimal amounts on your wet, dripping hair and then you can blow-dry or air dry your hair and then you are good to go.
 If you blow-dry your hair opt for cool settings.
 Ever since I have been using Coconut oil I have less hair whirling down the shower drain .

 So my final verdict is thumbs up.
-If you have dry skin or dry scalp condition this oil is a must have in your toiletries.
-If you have no skin or hair issues even so go for Coconut oil massage as often as possible or else you are surely missing out on a great deal of nature’s Well springs!!
+If you have dry skin or dry scalp condition then this oil is a must have in your toiletries.
+Even though you have no skin or hair issues go for Coconut oil massage as often as possible or else you are surely missing out on a great deal of nature’s Well springs!!
 If you are searching for a face oil that can be used as makeup primer as well as imparts skin care then include tamanu oil.